 How is bone cancer diagnosed?

-A patient's symptoms, physical exam, and results of imaging tests, and blood tests may suggest that bone cancer is present.
-But in most cases, doctors must confirm this suspicion by examining a tissue or cell sample under a microscope (known as a biopsy).
+A patient’s symptoms, physical exam, and results of imaging tests, and blood tests may suggest that bone cancer is present.
+But in most cases, doctors must confirm this suspicion by examining a tissue or cell sample under a microscope (a procedure known as a biopsy).

 Other diseases, such as bone infections, can cause symptoms and imaging results that could be confused with bone cancer.
 Accurate diagnosis of a bone tumor often depends on combining information about its location (what bone is affected and even which part of the bone is involved), appearance on x-rays, and appearance under a microscope.